digitalcytometry/ecotyper/README.md

 For some use cases, such as cell state and ecotype recovery in spatial transcriptomics assays (Tutorial 3) and *de novo* identification of cell states and ecotypes from bulk expression data (Tutorial 4), EcoTyper relies on CIBERSORTx ([Newman et al., Nature Biotechnology 2019](https://www.nature.com/articles/s41587-019-0114-2), a digital cytometry framework for enumerating cell types in bulk data and performing *in silico* deconvolution of cell type specific expression profiles.
 In these situations, the following additional resources are needed for running EcoTyper:

 -   Docker.
--   CIBERSORTx executables, than can be downloaded from the [CIBERSORTx website](https://cibersortx.stanford.edu/).
+-   CIBERSORTx executables than can be downloaded from the [CIBERSORTx website](https://cibersortx.stanford.edu/), as Docker images.
 Specifically, EcoTyper requires the **CIBERSORTx Fractions** and **CIBERSORTx HiRes** modules.
-The executables for these two modules are available for download as Docker images on the [CIBERSORTx website](https://cibersortx.stanford.edu/).
 Please follow the instructions on the [Download](https://cibersortx.stanford.edu/download.php) section of the website to download the Docker images and obtain the Docker tokens necessary for running them.

 ## EcoTyper implementation